pupilfirst/wd201-scripts/html-form/delete-todo/README.md

 Here, the `id` of the todo item which is to be deleted is passed in the url.
 We just need to invoke the `removeTask` method which we have already implemented earlier.

 To add this capability to the front end, let's open the `todos.ejs` file in the `views` folder.
-Now, we need to add capability to delete the todo when clicked on the thrash icon.
+Now, we need to add capability to delete the to-do when clicked on the trash icon.

 We will wrap the `<a>` tags in its own `form`.
 Then invoke `deleteTodo` when clicked on it.
 Here we also pass the id to `deleteTodo` to identify which item was invoked.